kurt-mueller-osumc/dx-api/README.md

 # DX::Api

-A RubyGem to access the DNAnexus API.
+A ruby client to access the DNAnexus API.

 ## Installation